-Appendix G: Instrument #2 (C-Scale)
+Appendix L-Instrument #2 (C-Scale)

 Directions: Circle the number which best describes how you perceive your current ability to perform strategies to become competent in the use of cultural competence education program.

 (NOTE: Make sure that the circle encloses just ONE number.)